AshridgeTechnologies/elemento/stories/Backlog.md

 ### Move to GitHub
 - Deploy from GitHub
 - Can use private GitHub repos
-- Handle merge conflicts
-- Functional test covering Get and Update - and others

 ### Priority for internal apps
-- Model types in studio
 - Type expressions
 - Input validation
 - Form generation